frame-lang/frame-docs/getting_started/index.rst

     ##

-As with "#" for systems, Frame uses a special token "$"  to indicate that an identifier is a state.
+As with "#" for systems, Frame uses a special prefix token "$" to indicate that an identifier is a state.
 Frame systems have  "blocks" that provide the structure for a system spec.
-States must live inside the "-machine-" block.
+States must be declared inside the system "-machine-" block.

-However these states don't do anything.
+Currently these states don't do anything.
 Let's fix that.

 Events
 ^^^^^^^